 Seeking Divergence in Data

 Much like our poet above, I search for divergence when looking at information.
 This helps me distinguish between what is happening and what “should” happen.
-The chart below shows the gross domestic product (GDP) change versus gross domestic income (GDI).
+The chart below shows the change in gross domestic product (GDP) versus gross domestic income (GDI).
 In theory, these two should match.
 GDI measures what the economy takes in by wages, profits, interest, and more.
 GDP gauges what the economy pumps out in goods, services, and technology.
 These numbers move in sync back to the 1950s with three notable exceptions: before the 1990 recession, the 2008 crash, and now.
 Statistical anomalies account for some of this discrepancy, but the more cynical belief is that the GDP numbers might be inflated.
 Government expenditures may be skewing this data as the budget is a trillion dollars a year more than in 2019.

 FRED Gross Domestic Income chart